urbandictionary/token-tail/README.md

 A CLI tool for processing STDIN or a file with the tiktoken tokenizer.

 ```
-Extract the head or tail of text based on GPT tokens.

 Options:
   --help  Show this message and exit.